Gurshan94/sampling_assignment/README.md

 ## Data Description

 Class: The target variable, where 1 represents a fraudulent transaction, and 0 represents a non-fraudulent transaction.

 V1 to V28: Various unknown features representing different aspects of the transaction.

-Objective
+## Objective

-## The main objectives of the project are:

 Download and load the dataset.
 Balance the dataset using different sampling techniques.